-- > Developing programs to support the long-term sustainability of Australian beef industry - > Leveraging customer and consumer insights to understand how we can create better products - > Aligning ourselves with like-minded partners across the value chain - > Setting targets for reducing our resource reliance and carbon emissions.
+- > Developing programs to support the long-term sustainability of the Australian beef industry - understand how we can create better products

+- > Aligning ourselves with like-minded partners across the value chain - > Setting targets for reducing our resource reliance and carbon emissions.

-This commitment to building a successful, sustainable business is shared by every one of our employees, from those on the production floor, through to our sales and corporate teams.
-Each of their contributions enable us to make steady progress towards our commitment to continual improvement in Teys Australia's sustainability metrics.
+This commitment to building a successful, sustainable business is shared by every one of our employees, from those on the production floor to our sales and corporate teams.
+Each of their contributions enables us to make steady progress towards our commitment to continual improvement in Teys Australia's sustainability metrics.

-(GRI 102-16; GRI102-18; GRI102-19; GRI102-20; GRI102-26: GRI102-29: GRI102-30: GRI102-31: GRI102-32)
+(GRI 102-16; GRI 102-18; GRI 102-19; GRI 102-20; GRI 102-26: GRI 102-29: GRI 102-30: GRI 102-31: GRI 102-32)